LS-Lab/KeYmaeraX-release/CodingConventions.md

   "Making something variable is easy.
 Controlling duration of constancy is the trick."
   -- Alan J. Perlis 66

-12) Don't make others suffer by using println or tactic debug steps all over the map.
+12) Don't make other developers suffer endlessly by using println or tactic debug steps all over the map.
 Use with Logging or use private val logger = Logger(getClass) to get logger.debug("Information") to make it possible to more selectively control the messages you are interested in.